 Additionally, if you can get a feel for the sale ahead of time (ie: what most shoppers want) you can gauge what of yours is likely to sell.
 I made the mistake of assuming our clothes (which were priced to sell) would fly off the racks.
 But sadly the shoppers seemed to favor character-themed, casual clothing over plainer, solid-colored dressier clothing.
 I discovered these items would likely do better at a different sale.
 Oh well, lesson learned.

 11. Clear Packing Tape is Crucial

-By the time the sale came around I had announced to most everyone that I would never do another sale like this again.
+By the time the sale came around, I had announced to almost everyone that I would never do another sale like this again.